shakedbriller/Israel-Crime-Analysis-Clustering-and-Prediction/README.md

 # Israel-Crime-Analysis-Clustering-and-Prediction
-Analyses and prediction of crimes in Israel using machine learning algorithms Data was taken from the Israel Police for 2019 and from The government demographic database.
+Analyses and prediction of crimes in Israel using machine learning algorithms.

+Data was taken from the Israel Police for 2019 and from The government demographic database.

 ### Steps: